All posts

 International information returns

 The penalty structure for international information returns is notable: these are information-only filings that do not generate a tax payment, yet carry penalties that can exceed $10,000 per unfiled return.
-The structure indicates that the IRS treats the failure to provide information about foreign holdings with a penalty severity that is disproportionate to the tax impact of the filing itself.
-This pattern suggests that these filings serve an enforcement and transparency function beyond revenue collection.
+The IRS treats the failure to provide information about foreign holdings with a penalty severity that is disproportionate to the tax impact of the filing itself.
+These filings serve an enforcement and transparency function beyond revenue collection.

 State returns